MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     For example, use the following task to handle the inventory service duplications:

     ```text
     Refactor the InventoryService class to eliminate duplicate logic between ReserveOrderInventory and RestoreReturnInventory.
 Create shared helper methods for inventory validation, level updates, and transaction logging while maintaining the different business logic for reservations versus restorations.
+Build and test the code to ensure the functionality remains intact.
+Continue working until the shared helper methods are fully integrated.
     ```

-1. Review the final architecture.

-    Once all refactoring tasks are complete, review the updated codebase structure.
-You should now have:

-    - Consolidated validation and shipping services
-    - Refactored service classes with eliminated duplications
-    - Maintained business logic and functionality
-    - Improved code maintainability and reusability
+1. Ask GitHub Copilot Agent to consolidate any remaining duplications in the codebase.

+    For example, use the following task to address any remaining duplications:

+    ```text
+    Analyze the entire ECommerceOrderAndReturn codebase and identify any remaining duplicate code patterns that should be consolidated.
+Focus on cross-cutting concerns like payment processing, status updates, and error handling.
+Create shared services or helper methods as needed to eliminate these duplications while maintaining existing functionality.
+Build and test the code to ensure the functionality remains intact.
+Continue working until all identified duplications are fully integrated.
+    ```

+    This type of "catch any remaining issues" analysis should be considered as an optional step at the end of the refactoring process.
+Attempting this type of broad stroke analysis too early can lead to unwanted and unnecessary changes.
+It's best to create a planned approach and address revisions on a priority basis.

+    > **Note:** Even after GitHub Copilot "consolidates the remaining duplicated code patterns", there may be opportunities for further consolidation.
+However, the planned approach that you implemented should consolidate all major duplications in the codebase.
+If you have concerns, you can repeat the analysis and refactoring process.
+Remember that GitHub Copilot should not be used as a substitute for a formal code review process.

-The GitHub Copilot Agent mode excels at complex, multi-file refactoring tasks that require understanding of business logic and architectural patterns.
-By breaking the refactoring into logical phases and testing incrementally, you ensure that the consolidation maintains system integrity while significantly improving code quality.
+GitHub Copilot Agent excels at complex, multi-file refactoring tasks that require understanding of business logic and architectural patterns.
+By breaking the refactoring into logical phases and testing incrementally, you ensure that the consolidation maintains system integrity while significantly improving code quality, maintainability, extensibility, and reusability.

 ### Test the refactored E-commerce orders and returns code

-Testing is crucial to ensure that your refactoring maintains the original business logic and functionality.
-A successful refactoring should eliminate duplicate code while producing identical behavior to the original implementation.
+Manual testing and verification is crucial to ensure that your refactored code maintains the intended business logic and functionality.
+A successful refactoring process should achieve the intended goal (such as consolidating duplicate code logic) while producing identical behavior to the original implementation.

-In this task, you'll validate that the refactored code maintains all original functionality and that the consolidation has been successful.
+In this task, you'll verify that the refactored code maintains all original functionality and that the consolidation has been successful.

 Use the following steps to complete this task: